wangshankun/FastVideo/README.md

 <img src=assets/logo.png width="50%"/>
 </div>

-As scaling laws from language models are applied to diffusion transformers, the number of parameters in diffusion models has grown significantly.
-This trend is even more pronounced in video models, where people are scaling not just the number of parameters but also the sequence length.
-As a result, traditional post-training workflows for diffusion models, such as fine-tuning, distillation, and inference, are becoming increasingly difficult to manage with frameworks like HF Diffusers, which are primarily designed for simple data-parallel workloads.

-That is why we launched this FastVideo project to try to build a scalable framework for post-training various video diffusion models.
-As the tiny first step, we now provide a simple and efficient script to distill and finetune the 10B Mochi model.
-We will continue to add more features and models to this project in the future.
+FastVideo is a scalable framework for post-training video diffusion models, addressing the growing challenges of fine-tuning, distillation, and inference as model sizes and sequence lengths increase.
+As a first step, it provides an efficient script for distilling and fine-tuning the 10B Mochi model, with plans to expand features and support for more models.

-### Key Features
+### Features

 - FastMochi, a distilled Mochi model that can generate videos with merely 8 sampling steps.
 - Finetuning with FSDP (both master weight and ema weight), sequence parallelism, and selective gradient checkpointing.